 Following analysis of historical data and expected investment return movement during the financial year, in consultation with the fund's investment advisors, the Fund has determined that the following movements in market price risk are reasonably possible for the 2019/20 reporting period (based on assumption made in March 2020 on data provided by the Fund's investment consultant.
 The sensitivities are consistent with the assumptions contained in the investment advisor's most recent review.
 This analysis assumes that all other variables, in particular foreign currency exchange rates and interest rates, remain the same.
+To demonstrate the impact of this volatility, the table below shows the impact of potential price changes based on the observed historical volatility of asset class returns.

-Asset type Potential Potential
+Asset type Potential market movements (+/-) Potential market movements (+/-)

-market market

-movements movements

-(+/-) (+/-)

 2018/19 2019/20

 Fixed income government bond 1.2% 0.2%

 Inflation-linked government bonds 1.2% 0.2%

 Investment grade corporate bonds 2.0% 1.5%

 Equities 7.0% 7.2%

 Private equity 9.3% 9.2%

 Real estate 5.3% 5.4%

 Hedge funds 4.2% 3.2%